centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-telegraf-agent.md

 </TabItem>
 </Tabs>

-3. Set-up the Telegraf agent so that it retrieves its configuration from the poller.
+3. Set up the Telegraf agent so that it retrieves its configuration from the poller.

 ```bash
 cat > /etc/default/telegraf <<EOF